 As well as there being “conventional” treatments to help provide a relaxing effect to animals, there are also several complementary therapies that may successfully help in reducing fear and/or minimising the symptoms.
-Here is a summary of some of the more natural approaches that can be used to assist a wide range of animals to cope with the fear of loud noises.
+Here's a summary of some of the more natural approaches that can be used to assist a wide range of animals.
+Helping them cope with the fear of loud noises.

 - Rescue Remedy

 Many complementary therapies can be used with a range of animals to help prevent/reduce fear - from pets to livestock to birds and even reptiles.
 If you would like specific advice for your animal, then do contact your Veterinary Surgeon.